gabe1732/Stock-analysis/README.md

  ## Summary
- Refactoring code defintly has its in advantages.
+ Refactoring code definitely has its in advantages.
 The fact that you do not have to rewrite each line a code over again provides big time savings.
 Be able to refactor code allows you to have a sort of visual guide when trying to figure out what is the appropriate logic to use when approaching a particular obstacle.
 As you talk through the code you have already written you can see if that same piece of code will work for your current project.
-I have used the code that I have learned in this module aready in my job.
+I have used the code that I have learned in this module already in my job.
 Refactoring does come with some issues as well.
-When refactoring code I find that it is easier for you to miss reference or variables through out your code.
-As you refactor you can easlily flyby something that should have been updated with a new reference possibly causing so extra time debugging.
-This is what I found when I refactored my orginal code to the new code.
-I failed to update a few reference throughout my code.
-Although I think I spent a litte more time debugging the code it was nothing compared to the time I would have had to spend rewirting the code from scratch
+When refactoring code I find that it is easier for you to miss reference or variables throughout your code.
+As you refactor you can easily flyby something that should have been updated with a new reference possibly causing so extra time debugging.
+This is what I found when I refactored my original code to the new code.
+I failed to update a few references throughout my code.
+Although I think I spent a little more time debugging the code it was nothing compared to the time I would have had to spend rewriting the code from scratch